looprock/fedifeeder/README.md

 The concept around this can be found here: https://github.com/hachyderm/community/issues/32

 # USAGE
-fedifeeder is a service that requires the env vars defined in env.sh.example to be configured.
-Once those are set you should just need to execute the binary.

 To use fedifeeder, both the source and target servers must allow API access.

 Currently fedifeeder only accepts parameters via environment variables.
 See: `env.sh.example` for an example of what to set.